Integer sequences that are generalized weights of a linear code: Rank-metric and sum-rank-metric codes

 \subsection{Existence of MSRD codes}

-We end this section with a few results on the existence of MSRD codes.
-Our motivation comes mainly from Theorem~\ref{thm:genwts_subcodeMSRD} and Theorem~\ref{thm:genwts_srk}, where we assume the existence of a chain of MSRD codes with given parameters over a field of size $q$.
+Our main motivation for discussing the existence of MSRD codes comes from Theorem~\ref{thm:genwts_subcodeMSRD} and Theorem~\ref{thm:genwts_srk}, where we assume the existence of a chain of MSRD codes with given parameters over a field of size $q$.
+Some constructions and necessary conditions may be found in the survey~\cite{SRC} and the references therein.

+In this section, we provide two new constructions of MSRD codes.
 The next proposition relies on the existence of linearized Reed-Solomon codes.

 \begin{prop} Let $j=\min\{i\in[t]\mid m_i=m_t\}$ and let $d=\sum_{i=1}^{j-1} n_i+1$.
 Suppose that $n_i \leq m_t$ for all $i\in [t]$.
 If $q>t$, then there exist MSRD codes $\mathcal{C}_n \subseteq \ldots \subseteq \mathcal{C}_{d+1} \subseteq \mathcal{C}_d \subseteq \MM$ with $ d(\mathcal{C}_i) = i $, for $d\leq i\leq n=n_1+\cdots+n_t$. \end{prop}